 “Oran, doran!
 Doran, dora!
 Oran, doran!
 Doran, dora!”

-Jay thought they sounded like a million motors rumbling.
-Sometimes a seated chanter would stand and stretch their legs by joining the cycle of walkers.
-Sometimes a tired walker would choose a seat and a chant.
-Jay felt static in the air, now, as if he were in an engine generating religious potency.
+Jay thought they sounded like a million motors.
+Sometimes a seated chanter would stand and join the walking circle.
+Sometimes a tired walker would choose a seat and chant.
+Jay felt static in the air, as if the congregation were an engine generating religious potency.

-This feeling swelled when the pink bird in the center revealed itself not to be standing at all.
-Only now did it stand erect, at least eight feet tall on stocky orange legs.
-Michael pointed to the nest of eggs its rear had warmed and whispered to his tour: “Each day it lays an egg.
-Each day another hatches.”
+This feeling swelled when the pink bird in the center stood on stocky orange legs, at least eight feet tall.
+Michael pointed to its nest of eggs and whispered to his tour: “Each day it lays an egg.
+Each day an egg hatches.”

-A seated man with a white, navel-length beard, skin blue-black like midnight, and a sea-foam robe stood and spread his hands in the air.
+A man with skin blue-black like midnight, a white navel-length beard, and sea-foam robes stood and spread his hands.
 “Oran dora!”
 The walkers stopped and turned to the center.
 The chanters fell silent.
-Then the robed, bearded man spoke Sheridanian to everyone around.
+Then the robed, bearded man lectured in Sheridanian.

-“What’d he say,” asked Henry.
+“What’s he saying,” asked Henry.
 Michael shushed him.

 An egg rattled.
 The pink bird spread its stubby flightless wings.
-The robed and bearded man spoke Sheridanian.
+The bearded mentor spoke Sheridanian.

 “What’s he talking about,” asked Henry.

-An egg cracked.
+The egg cracked.
 The pink bird nudged it with its squat beak.
-One of the seated students questioned their bearded mentor, and he implied emphatically in complicated Sheridanian.
+One of the seated students questioned their bearded mentor, and he replied emphatically.

-“If they’re doing this for tourists, they could at least learn English,” said Henry.
+“If they’re doing this for tourists, they could at least speak English,” said Henry.
 “What’d the kid say?”

-“The esteemed Virgil asked a rhetorical question,” Michael quietly spat, “and the student asked for clarification.
-The students will contemplate the question from the time of this hatchling until the next hatchling tomorrow.
-This helps them visualize the pure form of the Biggest Bird.”
+“The esteemed Virgil Green asked a rhetorical question,” Michael quietly spat, “and the student asked for clarification.
+The students will contemplate the question until the next egg hatches tomorrow.
+This helps them visualize the Biggest Bird.”

 The egg split open.
 A blue fledgling blinked in the sunlight.
 The pink bird shaded it with its wings.
-Virgil Green picked up the knees of his sea-foam robe to sit.
-The standing students resumed their walk.
+Virgil Green sat.
+The standing students resumed walking.

 “Well, what was the question,” asked Henry.

 A seated student tugged Michael’s jeans. “[Would you please take questions later?
-We need our focus.]”
+We must focus.]”

-In the front, Virgil Green folded his hands before himself.
-The contrast between his white beard and dark skin made his smile seem scathing.
+Virgil Green turned without standing.
+The contrast between his white beard and dark skin made his slight smile seem scathing.
 “Oran dora, Michael.
 Perhaps you should continue the tour?”

 “Yes, we should.
 Thank you, Virgil Green.”
-Michael bowed and led the tour group through the other side of the circle of walkers.
+Michael bowed and led the tour group through the other side of the walking circle.
 Henry lingered.

-He lowered his phone and lifted his sunglasses to appreciate the pictures he took.
+He lifted his sunglasses to appreciate the pictures he took.
 He hadn’t even turned off the flash.

 “No!”
 Michael grabbed his wrist and marched him from the circle.
-Henry shook him off and begrudgingly followed through the walking wall.
+Henry shook him off.
 “Delete them!
 Now!”

-Some walking students stopped to watch the shouting group.
-The students behind them had to stop, and the students behind them had to stop, until the whole circle stopped and even the students sitting inside turned their heads to watch.
+Some walking students stopped to watch the shouting tourists.
+The students behind them had to stop, and the students behind them had to stop, until the whole circle stopped and even the students seated inside turned to look.

-“You were told not to take pictures of birds!
+“You were told not to photograph birds!
 Delete them!”